4 Inspiring Charity Examples of Digital Storytelling

 Digital Story Telling

 So where to start?
-Here’s some fabulous examples of digital storytelling to inspire you.
+Here are some fabulous examples of digital storytelling!

 1. @NHS

-Launched just under a year ago by NHS England the @NHS Twitter account is my favourite example of digital storytelling.
+Launched by NHS England, the @NHS X account is one of our favourite examples of digital storytelling.
 The aim was to show just how many lives are touched by the NHS and the pride taken by its staff in caring for so many.

-Each week a new patient or staff member takes over and curates the @NHS account for five days, posting their own content.
-Through their tweets they have been given an opportunity to tell their personal NHS story.
+Each week, a new patient or staff member takes over and curates the @NHS account by posting their own content for five days!

 A tweet from NHS worker Rachel, taking over the NHS account